ulb-sachsen-anhalt/ocr-pipeline/README.md

 ### Build Image

-The OCR-Container is build in 2 stages.
+The OCR-Container is built in 2 stages.

-The basis image contains a self-compiled version of Tesseract, cloned from <https://github.com/ulb-sachsen-anhalt/tesseract> plus localisations and additional Tesseract model configuration files like `frk` and `Fraktur`.
-This is extend in step 2 with the actual OCR-Container, that puts the scripts in place, declares entrypoint and takes care for internal structures that can be mapped at runtime to external images, workdir and logdir folders.
+The base image contains a self-compiled version of Tesseract, cloned from <https://github.com/ulb-sachsen-anhalt/tesseract> plus localization and additional Tesseract model configuration files like `frk` and `Fraktur`.
+This is extended in step 2 with the actual OCR-Container.
+It puts the scripts in place, declares an entrypoint and takes care of internal structures that can be mapped at runtime to external images, workdir and logdir folders.

 ```shell
 # 1st: build base image from official Tesseract Release Tag and with desired image name